 Thank you to everyone who got involved in our transport conversation in December 2024 and January 2025.
 Through our survey, focus groups and events in the city centre, you shared your thoughts on how you wanted our city centre streets to feel in the future.
 You also told us how you’d like to be able to move around.

 We’ve taken what we heard from you throughout that conversation, and we’ve put together a first draft of our plan.
-We’d now like to get your feedback before we finalise it.

-You can read the report draft here, and tell us what you think using our survey below.
+You can read the report draft here.

 If you have any questions about the project, please email citycentreaccessplan@sheffield.gov.uk